• Skip to main content

 While coffee itself can provide a number of benefits, the stuff you put in coffee may not.
 Sugar for instance is simply “empty liquid calories.”

-Opting for black coffee or using a splash of milk, a sugar free creamer, or a sugar substitute can keep your coffee diabetes-friendly.
+Opting for black coffee or using a splash of milk, a sugar free creamer, or a safe sugar substitute can keep your coffee diabetes-friendly.

-4. Vegetable Juice
+5. Vegetable Juice

 Vegetable juice, especially when homemade, can be a nutritious addition to your diet.
 Vegetables are low in sugars and high in vitamins, minerals and dietary fiber.